fieldtrip/website/example/bids_motion.md

 ---
 title: Converting an example motion tracking dataset for sharing in BIDS
-tags: [example, bids, sharing, motion]
+tags: [example, bids, sharing, motion, qualisys, optotrak, xsens]
 ---

 # Converting an example motion tracking dataset for sharing in BIDS